Title IX at Goshen College

 Title IX Office

-The Title IX office works regularly with an Advisory Committee that includes administrators and faculty engaged in providing education, resources, and support related to gender and sexual misconduct.
-The Title IX Advisory Committee includes Gilberto Perez, Jr., (Dean of Students and Student Life resources); Kendra Yoder (Bystander Education); Regina Shands Stoltzfus (Faculty Advocate), Erica Albertin (Athletics), and Sonia Williams (Human Resources).
-The Title IX office also coordinates efforts with other important anti-discrimination efforts on campus, including the Associate Director of Diversity, Equity, and Inclusion, Human Resources, and student conduct.
+The Title IX office works regularly with an Advisory Committee that includes administrators and faculty engaged in providing resources and support related to gender and sexual misconduct.
+The Title IX Advisory Committee includes representatives from Human Resources, Student Life, and Athletics.